kailash-manasarovar/statement/docs/timeline/2023/january.md

 - I notice this and file it away, but I have a vague feeling that it seems as if they know what's going on at the conservatory somehow.
 - One of the other ladies says something like; "you wanna be careful, he might put you in the movies", but I thought it was just a joke.
 - My mind could not, at that time, possibly comprehend that a lone woman could be terrorized by everyone in a whole region of Spain, and beyond eventually, so I don't fully understand why Trish and Christine would be so unusually reticent.
-- It's so weird, I don't forget it.
+- It's so weird, however, I don't forget it.

 !!! info
     - This was the day that Christine made an off-the-cuff remark about Trish having done porn, which Trish brushed aside in an annoyed way, and which I thought must be a joke.